Overview of summary-based search acceleration

 Report acceleration is designed to create summaries that include precalculated statistics.
 Data model acceleration, on the other hand, builds its summaries in a format that is much more efficient to read, enabling Splunk software to calculate the statistics on demand without giving up performance.
 So if the search is a relatively complicated one you'll be better off going with data model acceleration.

-Summary indexing is a method you can use to speed up long-running reports that don't qualify for report acceleration, such as reports that use search commands that are not streamable before the transforming command.
+Summary indexing is a method you can use to speed up long-running reports that do not qualify for report acceleration, such as reports that use search commands that are not streamable before the transforming command.
 It's similar to report acceleration in that it involves populating a data summary with the results of a search, but in this case the data summary is actually a special summary index that is built and stored on the search head.
 This summary index is populated by a scheduled report that is based on the report that you'd like to accelerate and which has Enable selected for summary indexing in Settings > Searches and Reports.

 For example, if the report you want to accelerate uses a transforming command, you can populate its summary index with a report that swaps the transforming command with a similar "si-" prefix summary indexing transforming command: